awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 #### Building the SDK

-Run the script customized above
+Run the script that we customized above

 ```shell
 .github\build_windows_openssl.bat